The Misunderstood Mineral: How Strontium Safely Builds Bones (and Makes Them Stronger)

 Again in the 21st century, natural strontium became confused with strontium ranelate — a synthetic version with many potential adverse effects.

 Thankfully, there’s a growing pool of clinical evidence to support the safety and efficacy of natural strontium citrate.
-Four human clinical studies from the last decade have demonstrated that strontium citrate helps increase bone density, without causing any side effects, even when taken for a prolonged period of time.
+Four human clinical studies from the last decade have demonstrated that strontium citrate helps increase bone density, without causing any adverse side effects, even when taken for a prolonged period of time.

 For the practitioner who wants to help patients’ bone health outcomes, consider strontium citrate as a welcome solution in your natural formulary.